dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/primary-video-v9.4.0.md

 ## startScanning

 Start the video streaming barcode decoding thread.
-Please be sure that you have bound a Camera Enhancer to the barcode reader before you trigger `startScanning`.
+Please be sure that you have bound a `CameraEnhancer` or `ImageSource` to the barcode reader before you trigger `startScanning`.

 ```java
 void startScanning()